 Another Richmond gem.
 Chris Patinyot has run a family seafood business for years, so he knows his way around a deep fryer.
 The Fish Market's potato cakes are cut by hand, dipped and prepped in-house, then fried to a sunshine gold.
 The potatoes come from local farmers in Hallam.
 Potato perfection, right here.

-You don’t need the Marauder’s Map to find the potato cake burger at Andrew's Hamburgers.
-Slyly ask them for their secret menu and locate The Hulk burger…the ultimate combo of cheese, beef, bacon, onion and tomato sauce sandwiched between two golden potato cakes.
-De-f**ing-licious.
+One with plenty of legacy, Andrew’s Hamburgers has been grilling and frying since 1939.
+Over the decades of refinement, they’ve gotten their potato cakes down to a fine craft.
+Slyly ask them for their secret menu and locate The Hulk burger—the ultimate combo of cheese, beef, bacon, onion and tomato sauce sandwiched between two golden potato cakes.
 Just watch your fingers on that deep-fried batter.

 King George Fish n' Grill

-Our token out-of-towner, and still our favourite fish and chip place in G-Town.
-King George is a little pricier than your standard chippery, but f*ck it—you get what you pay for.
-Their potato cake batter is always shatter-crisp, fried in new oil to a perfect golden hue.
-Grab a Coke Zero, then take your catch down to the Geelong waterfront.
-Just watch out for seagulls near the playground.
+Our token out-of-towner, but still one of our favourite fish and chip spots.
+King George is a little pricier than your standard chippery, but you get what you pay for.
+Their potato cake batter is always shatter-crisp, fried in new oil to a perfect golden hue, and is perfectly enjoyed whilst taking in the Geelong the seaviews.